-Pursuant to the Management Agreement, the Manager will be solely responsible for managing the Company's day-to-day operations in accordance with its Articles, Lending Policies and other investment policies, including:
+Pursuant to the Management Agreement, the Manager will be solely responsible for managing the Company's day-to-day operations in accordance with Company's Articles, Lending Policies and other investment policies, including:

-- a. originating, processing and administering mortgage loans secured by real property; - b. performing due diligence to facilitate Mortgage loans; - c. providing administrative services for the operation of the Company; - d. acting as the Company's nominee or agent in respect of the services provided; - e. prosecute and settle claims relating to the Company's Mortgage loans including foreclosures or other enforcement; - f. preparing and maintaining the books and records of the Company, excluding those records which are the responsibility of the Company's Transfer Agent to maintain; - g. advertising and marketing to the mortgage brokerage community for loan opportunities; - h. communicating on behalf of the Company with dealers, regulators, shareholders and trustees; - preparation and dissemination of reports and tax information to shareholders including quarterly reports to its directors, shareholder communications, proxy materials and preparation of accounting information for the Company's auditors; - j. advising the Company's Board of Directors with corporate governance procedures and assisting the Board of Directors with formulating, reviewing and revising the Company's Lending Policies; - k. arranging and directing financing activities; - I. coordinating with TPCWM for the arrangement of capital; and - m. providing personnel and labour, office space and administrative services required by the Company in carrying on business as a MIC under the Tax Act.
+- 1. originating, processing and administering mortgage loans secured by real property; - 2. performing due diligence to facilitate Mortgage loans; - 3. providing administrative services for the operation of the Company; - 4. acting as the Company's nominee or agent in respect of the services provided; - 5. prosecuting and settling claims relating to the Company's Mortgage loans including foreclosures or other enforcement; - 6. preparing and maintaining the books and records of the Company, excluding those records which are the responsibility of the Company's Transfer Agent to maintain; - 7. advertising and marketing to the mortgage brokerage community for loan opportunities; - 8. communicating on behalf of the Company with dealers, regulators, shareholders and trustees; - 9. preparing and disseminating reports and tax information to shareholders including quarterly reports to its directors, shareholder communications, proxy materials and preparation of accounting information for the Company's auditors; - 10. advising the Board of Directors with corporate governance procedures and assisting the Board of Directors with formulating, reviewing and revising the Company's Lending Policies; - 11. arranging and directing financing activities; - 12. coordinating with TPCWM for the arrangement of capital; and - 13. providing personnel and labour, office space and administrative services required by the Company in carrying on business as a MIC under the Tax Act.